 There are many expenses associated with death that can have a substantial financial impact on the loved ones of the deceased.
 Final expense, a type of whole life, can help protect loved ones from the burden of having to pay these expenses from out-of-pocket.

 Final expense insurance offers the following: settlers, MOH, united home life

 Term Life Insurance

-Term life insurance is the simplest form of life insurance.
+Term life is the simplest form of life insurance.
 Term life products offer coverage for a limited time period, at a lower premium, with no cash value at the end of the policy's term.
 Premiums are typically fixed and proceeds are paid directly to beneficiaries.

 A term life policy should be considered if the policyholder seeks to:

 Universal life provides additional flexibility beyond term life and whole life products.
 A type of flexible permanent life, universal offers the affordable protection of term insurance on top of the advantage of providing a cash buildup that comes along with whole life policies.

 Universal life offers adjustable premium payments that can be shifted over time based on the needs of the policyholder.
 Upon the death of the policyholder, the death benefit is left to her or his beneficiaries.